a-donat/Data-Science-Portfolio/README.md

 Models: Convolutional Neural Network (CNN)

-## 7. Diagnosis of Kidney CT Scans as Either Normal, Tumor, Cyst or Stone with a Convolutional Neural Network
+## 7. Computer Vision: Diagnosis of Kidney CT Scans as Either Normal, Tumor, Cyst or Stone with a Convolutional Neural Network

 This project highlights the following: